Best Of15 min read

 Key Features:

-• 100% uptime guarantee (with credit if they miss it — and it's actually enforced, not just a marketing promise)
+• 100% uptime guarantee (they actually credit you if they miss it — and they enforce it)

-• Free domain privacy on every plan, no upsell required
+• Free domain privacy included, no upsell required

 • Unlimited bandwidth and storage